COVID-19 Government Assistance Guide

 Visit the California Department of Education’s page for resources that parents and teachers can use to help with virtual learning for students with disabilities.

-The CARES Act permits homeowners with federally-backed mortgages to request payment forbearance of up to 180 days (beginning on March 18) from their lender if they are unable to make payments due to impacts of the COVID-19 outbreak, and mortgage servicers are required to extend the forbearance an additional 180 days upon the borrower’s request.
+Homeowners with federally-backed mortgages are entitled to payment forbearance of up to 180 days from their lender if they are unable to make payments due to impacts of the COVID-19 outbreak, and mortgage servicers are required to extend the forbearance an additional 180 days upon the borrower’s request.